GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Method

 \subsubsection{Graph Traversal as Visual CoT}

-Existing graph-parsing methods\cite{morin2023molgrapher,qian2023molscribe,chen2024molnextr} use a two-stage approach (Figure ~\ref{fig:model_comparison}(b)): first predicting atoms (nodes) and then chemical bonds (edges) with classifiers or graph neural networks.
-This differs from human cognition, which alternates attention between nodes and edges.
-This approach has drawbacks: (1) Atom prediction does not consider structural constraints from chemical bonds, thus increasing task difficulty.
-(2) Bond prediction requires attention connections among all atoms, increasing inference complexity and computational cost.
+Existing graph-parsing methods~(\cite{morin2023molgrapher,qian2023molscribe,chen2024molnextr}) adopt a two-stage approach (Figure~\ref{fig:model_comparison}(b)): first predicting atoms (nodes), then chemical bonds (edges) using classifiers or GNNs.
+This diverges from human cognition, which naturally alternates attention between atoms and bonds.
+The two-stage design presents two key limitations: (1) Atom prediction lacks structural constraints from bonds, increasing ambiguity; (2) Bond prediction requires global attention over all atoms, leading to higher inference complexity and cost.

-We propose the \textit{graph traversal as a visual CoT} method, which mimics human behavior by parsing molecular graphs through prediction of interleaved atom bonds in a single traversal (Figure ~\ref{fig:model_comparison}(c)).
-Specifically, we used a depth-first traversal strategy to alternately predict atoms and bonds, creating an ordered structural path.
-During the traversal, the mutual constraints between atoms and bonds allow bond prediction to depend only on previously identified atoms, thus reducing the task difficulty.
-Moreover, this method acts as a Chain-of-Thought for VLMs in parsing molecular graphs, breaking down complex recognition into sequential atom/bond tasks, improving prediction accuracy and consistency.
+We propose \textit{graph traversal as a visual CoT}, a human-inspired method that parses molecular graphs by interleaving atom and bond predictions in a single traversal (Figure~\ref{fig:model_comparison}(c)).
+As illustrated in Figure~\ref{fig:train}, a depth-first strategy defines the traversal order, alternating atom and bond predictions along the path.
+This interleaved process leverages mutual constraints: bonds are predicted based only on previously identified atoms, reducing prediction difficulty.
+Furthermore, the traversal serves as a visual Chain-of-Thought for VLMs, decomposing complex recognition into structured, sequential sub-tasks, thus enhancing prediction accuracy and consistency.